Prashant051998/CODING_DSA/README.md

 Each file/folder is named after the problem it solves.
 Most solutions are a single `.cpp` file; a few are in their own folder when they needed more than one file.

-## Why it's public

-Mostly so I have a record of my own work, and so anyone learning the same problems can see one possible approach.
-Solutions are not always the most optimal — they're whatever I came up with at the time.

 ## Building

 Any of the `.cpp` files can be compiled with a modern C++ compiler: